-3. Use the journal

-3.1 | Produce journal entries to record bookkeeping transactions

-- 3.1.1 the purpose of the journal as a book of prime entry (manual and digital)

-- 3.1.2 how the journal is used to record:

-- opening entries

-- irrecoverable debts written off

-- payroll transactions.

-- 3.1.3 process journal entries to the general ledger accounts

-- 3.1.4 record opening entries

-- 3.1.5 record entries to write off irrecoverable debts:

-- record VAT where appropriate

-- calculate VAT from gross amounts

-- calculate VAT from net amounts

-- 3.1.6 record entries for payroll transactions:

-- wages control account

-- gross pay

-- income tax

-- employer's and employees' National Insurance Contributions (NICs)

-- employer's and employees' pensions

-- voluntary deductions.

-3.2 Produce journal entries to correct errors not disclosed by the trial balance digital): - error of commission - error of omission - error of original entry error of principlereversal of entries compensating errors.
-3.3 Produce journal entries to correct erro rs disclosed by the trial balance 1 , , , , , , , , , , , , , , , , , , , Learners need to understand: Learners need to be able to:
+3. U 3.
+Use the journal 3.1 Produce journal entries to record bookkeeping transactions ng transactions Learners need to understand: Learn ers need to be able to: 3.1.1 the purpose of the journal as a book of prime entry (manual and digital) process journal entries to the general ledger accounts record opening entries 3.1.2 how the journal is used to record: - opening entries 3.1.5 record entries to write off irrecoverable debts: - record VAT where irrecoverable debts written offpayroll transactions. appropriatecalculate VAT from gross amounts calculate VAT from net amounts 3.1.6 record entries for payroll transactions: - wages control account - gross pay - income tax employer's and employees' National Insurance Contributions (NICs) employer's and employees' pensions - voluntary deductions.
+3.2 Produ ice journal entries to correct erro ors not disclosed by the trial balance Learners need to understand: Learn ers need to be able to: 3.2.1 the difference between errors disclosed and not disclosed by the trial balance 3.2.3 correct errors using the journal.
+3.2.2 types of errors not disclosed by the trial balance (manual and digital): - error of commission error of omission error of original entry error of principle reversal of entries 3.3 compensating errors.
+Produce journal entries to correct errors. rs disclosed by the trial balance Learners need to understand: 3.3.1 the purpose of a suspense account.
+Learners need to be able to: 3.3.2 open a suspense account 3.3.3 correct errors and clear the suspense account using the journal.

-- 3.2.1 the difference between errors disclosed and not disclosed by the trial balance - 3.2.2 types of errors not disclosed by the trial balance (manual and

-3.2.3 correct errors using the journal.